nsarpangala/lipid-cargo-transport/README.md

-# lipid-cargo-transport

-## Brownian Dynamics model of the transport of lipid cargoes by multiple kinesin motors.
+# Brownian Dynamics model of the transport of lipid cargoes by multiple kinesin motors.

 This is a model of transport of vesicles by teams of kinesin motors.

 Please the details of the model and analysis in our [pre-print](https://www.biorxiv.org/content/10.1101/2021.06.10.447989v3)